PRINCE2® (PRINCE 2nd version)

 PRINCE2 started out in life as PRINCE (without the 2) as a UK government method used for managing I.T. projects.
 During the early 1990’s it was realized that the same tools and techniques that are useful when managing I.T. projects are the same tools and techniques which are useful when managing any type of project.

 So, a decision was undertaken to rewrite PRINCE by removing all of the I.T. specific terminology.
 The new version became known as PRINCE2 and was released in 1996.

-Since then, the official PRINCE2 manual (Managing Successful Projects Using PRINCE2) has been released a number of times.
-Each revision has improved the understanding and usability of the method and has been updated with best practices.
-The latest version of the manual was released in 2009 and is generally accepted as embodying the most up to date best practices in project management.
+Since 1996, the official PRINCE2 guidance manual (Managing Successful Projects Using PRINCE2) has been updated several times.
+Each revision has improved the understanding and usability of PRINCE2 and has been updated with the most up to date best practices.
+The latest version of the PRINCE2 manual was released in 2017 and is generally accepted as embodying modern date best practices in project management.